shwetasingh14/Hacktoberfest-22/README.md

 # Hacktoberfest-22 is here!!
-Write a program in any programming language and upload it.
+Write a program in any programming language and upload it starting from 1st October!

 # :handshake: Our Contributors
 <a href="https://github.com/PraSarOG/Hacktoberfest-21/graphs/contributors">